Thousands of migrant children test NYC schools system

 Children in New York City are going back to class.

-Outside of the Riverside School on the upper west side of New York, 10-year-old Thiago Mangier was beaming with excitement as he waited for his mother to pick him up from his first day of classes on Thursday.
+Outside of the Riverside School on the upper west side of New York, 10-year-old Thiago Mangier was beaming with excitement as he waited for his mother to pick him up from his first day on Thursday.

 Standing alongside his peers, he displayed none of the jitters that one might expect from a new student, let alone one who had recently arrived from another country.